marksenyang/SillyCon/README.md

 ## Hypothesis
 Silicon Valley tech entrepreneurs tweets (e.g. from Elon Musk) have a high correlation to crypto price movements, and that this movement can be successfully predicted with machine learning models.

-## Goal
-A web app (or Chatbot) where a user can choose to analyse the historical crypto price correlation to what a selected tech entrepreneur has said recently, and get an auto trading strategy based on it.

 ## User Input